 Another worse scenario we can imagine is what if you run over a child riding a bike or who began playing behind your vehicle while you were in the house dropping off packages?

 So, when these things happen, you have to use your own checkbook in a lot of cases.
-You will have to fix your own vehicle, also pay to fix theirs, and hire your attorney for possible lawsuits that could result in out of injuries to others.
+You will have to fix your own vehicle, also pay to fix theirs, and hire your attorney for possible lawsuits that could result in injuries to others.

 The very conclusion is you need to be in contact with your insurance agent when you begin doing any of these services.
 There are different ways to protect you properly and yes, it’s going to cost more.
 But, we cannot do that if we don’t know the new exposures you have opened yourself and your family.